MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### Bad stations are OK

 Don’t let your environment be a barrier to pairing, if you can’t make/find a good space, ad-hoc over the shoulder pairing still works great!
-While having all of the criteria for the ideal *pairing* space is awesome, you’ll still get a lot of benefit even from pairing on a laptop at a table in the lunch area.
-However if you find that pairing isn’t working for you, try some of the suggestions below as the station can help alleviate a lot of problems.
+While meeting this criteria for the ideal *pairing* space is awesome, you’ll still get a lot of benefit even from pairing on a laptop at a table in the lunch area.
+If you find that pairing isn’t working for you, try some of the suggestions below as the station can help with a lot of problems.

 ### Screens